Monday, May 04, 2026

 For example, she has made no attempt to reign in the rabid pro-independence anti-Canadian talk of one of her more outspoken MLAs, Jason Stephan, who represents Red Deer-South and is currently Alberta's parliamentary secretary for constitutional affairs.

-In a piece for the strongly pro-independence newaper The Western Standard, Stephan urged Albertans to "act and sign the petition", claiming that "Canada is in serious decline" and moving "towards a third world country".
+In a piece for the strongly pro-independence newspaper The Western Standard, Stephan urged Albertans to "act and sign the petition", claiming that "Canada is in serious decline" and moving "towards a third world country".
 He asserts that Canada's standard of living is declining due to "stupid laws and policies emanating out of Ottawa", laws and policies that also "erode Alberta's freedoms in favour of a nanny state".
 He concludes "Ottawa wants Alberta broken too".

 These do not sound like the opinions of a pro-Canada federalist, somehow.
 Some of the other UCP members have been shamed into distancing themselves from Stephan's comments.
-But Smith clearly does not see the need to distance herslf from such incendiary talk from a member of her own caucus by taking concrete actions like removing him from caucus.
+But Smith clearly does not see the need to distance herself from such incendiary talk from a member of her own caucus by taking concrete actions like removing him from caucus.
 "Sovereign Alberta within a united Canada" my arse.

 Trump is just the "steward" of the White House